Hydrofoil: Sailing and sports

 Team New Zealand's AC72 at the 2013 America's Cup, San Francisco Bay.

 Several editions of the America's Cup have been raced with foiling yachts.
 The 2013 and 2017 editions used the AC72 and AC50 classes of catamaran respectively, and the 2021 edition used the AC75 class of foiling monohulls with canting arms.

 The French experimental sail-powered hydrofoil Hydroptère is the result of a research project that involves advanced engineering skills and technologies.
 In September 2009, the Hydroptère set new sailcraft world speed records in the 500 m category, with a speed of 51.36 knot and in the 1 nmi category with a speed of 50.17 knot.

 The 500 m speed record for sailboats is currently held by the Vestas Sailrocket, an exotic design which operates in effect as a hydrofoil.

 Another trimaran sailboat is the Windrider Rave.
 The Rave is a commercially available 17 ft, two person, hydrofoil trimaran, capable of reaching speeds of 40 kn.
 The boat was designed by Jim Brown.

 The Moth dinghy has evolved into some radical foil configurations.

 Hobie Sailboats produced a production foiling trimaran, the Hobie Trifoiler, the fastest production sailboat.
 Trifoilers have clocked speeds upward of thirty knots.

 A new kayak design, called Flyak, has hydrofoils that lift the kayak enough to significantly reduce drag, allowing speeds of up to 27 km/h.
 Some surfers have developed surfboards with hydrofoils called foilboards, specifically aimed at surfing big waves further out to sea.

 Quadrofoil Q2 is a two-seater, four-foiled hydrofoil electrical leisure watercraft.
 Its initial design was set in 2012 and it has been available commercially since the end of 2016.
 Powered by a 5.2-kWh lithium-ion battery pack and propelled by a 5.5 kW motor, it reaches the top speed of 40 km/h and has 80 km of range.

 The Manta5 Hydrofoiler XE-1 is a Hydrofoil E-bike, designed and built in New Zealand that has since been available commercially for pre-order since late 2017.
 Propelled by a 400 watt motor, it can reach speeds exceeding 14 km/h with a weight of 22 kg.
 A single charge of the battery lasts an hour for a rider weighing 85 kg.

-Candela, a Swedish company, is producing a recreational hydrofoil powerboat, making strong claims for efficiency, performance, and range.
+Candela, a Swedish company, is producing a recreational electric hydrofoil powerboat, making strong claims for efficiency, performance, and range.

 Hydrofoils are now widely used with kitesurfing, that is traction kites over water.
 Hydrofoils are a new trend in windsurfing - including the new Summer Olympic class, the IQFoil, and more recently with Wing foiling, which are essentially a kite with no strings, or a hand-held sail.